| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 Within 24 hours, Korte became very weak and feverish.
 After her

-boyfriend told her that "many in his family started coming down with the
+boyfriend told her that "many in his family started coming down with

-same complaints," the RN "started noticing alot of my patients and
+same complaints," the RN "started noticing alot of my patients

 their family members were coming down with these symptoms at the